gmh5225/talking_with_the_usermode/README.md

 Example on how a Windows Driver and a usermode application can communicate following the Rings Tutorial. <br>
 Currently the Driver is able to take a IOCTL Request from the usermode application and protect a given pid from being terminated. <br>
 This is done by stripping the handle to the protected process from its PROCESS_TERMINATE rights.
 When OpenProcess is called and a Handle to the protected program is created the Callback interferes.
+Reading from memory and writing to it is also possible.
+The Game CSGO is used as a example.
+The offsets were copied from - [Hazedumper](https://github.com/frk1/hazedumper)

 #### Important CLI commands mentioned in [Nidhogg Repo](https://github.com/Idov31/Nidhogg) to start the driver.